Blatnice pod Svatým Antonínkem: History

-The first written mention of Blatnice pod Svatým Antonínkem is from 1046. it was located on a trade route.
+The first written mention of Blatnice pod Svatým Antonínkem is from 1046.
+It was located on a trade route.
 The first mentions of the local wine production are from the late 13th and early 14th centuries.

+Demographics

 Economy

 Blatnice pod Svatým Antonínkem is known for its wine production, which has a rich tradition and has its own brand of wine Blatnický Roháč.

+Transport

+In the centre of the village is the intersection of two main roads: the I/54 (the section from Veselí nad Moravou to the Czech-Slovak border in Strání) and the I/71 (from Uherský Ostroh to the Czech-Slovak border in Velká nad Veličkou).

 Sights

 The wine is produced in traditional vineyard buildings of folk architecture – búdy, which are above-ground cellars and presses.
 The oldest were built at the end of the 16th or at the beginning of the 17th century.
-The area with búdy is protected by law as a village monument zone.
+The area with búdy is protected as a village monument zone.

 In the village centre is the Church of Saint Andrew.
-The current building from 1714–1717 replaced an older church from 1480.
+The current building was built in 1714–1717, when it replaced an older church from 1480.
 The prismatic tower contains a renaissance core from the original church.

 The Antonínský hill above the village with the small Chapel of Saint Anthony of Padua is the main pilgrimage site in Moravian Slovakia.
-The chapel was built in 1688 anc containts two murals painter by Jano Köhler.
-Part of the pilgrimage complex are Stations of the Cross.
+The chapel was built in 1688 and contains two murals painted by Jano Köhler.
+Part of the pilgrimage complex are the Stations of the Cross.